As an Amazon Associate, we may earn a commission if you make a purchase — at no extra cost to you.

 - [Smart IR Blaster with Feedback and Learning] The 360°IR blaster not only sends commands but also…

-SmartThings and Aeotec hubs are super friendly to set up.
+SmartThings and Aeotec—among the best hubs—shine at onboarding; meanwhile hubitat rule machine vs smartthings routines defines long-term automation depth.
 The app walks you through everything, step by step.
 Most people find adding new devices quick and painless, with the app usually spotting them automatically.
 You can set up automations and routines easily, managing your lights, sensors, and other gadgets from your phone.

 Hubitat Elevation, though, is more for tinkerers.
 The dashboard isn’t as slick as SmartThings, but you get much deeper local control.
 Its Rule Machine is powerful—you can build custom automations with triggers, delays, and all sorts of conditions.
 If you like tweaking every detail, Hubitat is flexible, but it’s not really for beginners.